The five critical differences of SQL vs NoSQL:

 - The syntax can vary from database to database, and

 - You can add fields as you go.

 In most situations, SQL databases are vertically scalable, which means that you can increase the load on a single server by increasing things like CPU, RAM or SSD.
 NoSQL databases, on the other hand, are horizontally scalable.
 This means that you handle more traffic by sharding, or adding more servers in your NoSQL database.
 It’s like adding more floors to the same building versus adding more buildings to the neighborhood.
 The latter can ultimately become larger and more powerful, making NoSQL databases the preferred choice for large or ever-changing data sets.

 SQL databases are table-based, while NoSQL databases are either document-based, key-value pairs, graph databases or wide-column stores.
 This makes relational SQL databases a better option for applications that require multi-row transactions - such as an accounting system - or for legacy systems that were built for a relational structure.

-MySQL: The SQL Relational Database
+The Best SQL Database Systems

-The following are some MySQL benefits and strengths:
+Here are some MySQL benefits and strengths:

 - Maturity: MySQL is an extremely established database, meaning that there’s a huge community, extensive testing and quite a bit of stability.

-- Compatibility: MySQL is available for all major platforms, including Linux, Windows, Mac, BSD and Solaris.
-It also has connectors to languages like Node.js, Ruby, C#, C++, Java, Perl, Python and PHP, meaning that it’s not limited to SQL query language.
+- Compatibility: MySQL is available for all major platforms, including Linux, Windows, Mac, BSD, and Solaris.
+It also has connectors to languages like Node.js, Ruby, C#, C++, Java, Perl, Python, and PHP, meaning that it’s not limited to SQL query language.

-- Cost-effective: The database is open source and free.
+- Cost-effective: The database is open-source and free.